-We like and use the Jarrow brand with 20 mg.
+We like and use the Jarrow brand (still cost effective) with 20 mg.
 Lutein and 1mg.
 Zeaxanthin (link above this line) Some doctors recommend up to 40 mg. of lutein daily for those over 60.

 Vitamin K is also known to prevent formation of cataracts.
 You can check out our information on vitamin K and what you need to know if planning to supplement.

 You may simply feel like your eyes are not as fully awake and focused as they should be.
 This can be due to not only fibromyalgia, but chronic fatigue syndrome as well.
 If you haven't yet, please visit our main sleep help article and consider the suggestions listed.